UGC NET Syllabus 2026: Updated Paper 1 & Paper 2 Exam Pattern

 UGC NET Exam Structure and Pattern

 The UGC NET 2026 examination will be administered as a Computer-Based Test (CBT).
-Before diving into the syllabus, candidates should familiarize themselves with the updated UGC NET Exam Pattern 2026, which we have outlined in the sections below.
+Before diving into the subject-specific curricula, candidates should familiarize themselves with the updated UGC NET Exam Pattern 2026 outlined in the sections below.

 PaperPattern of PaperNo.
 QuestionsMarksDuration